notes were written by Eric Foxley, and are based on an

 music should make people want to dance, and should

-fit the rhythm, phrasing, style and tempo of the dance.
+fit the rhythm, phrasing, style and tempo of the dance and dancers.
 It

 can be achieved in a number of ways.